 Paul van der Werf

 Paul was educated at the University of Guelph where he received an undergraduate degree in Environmental Biology and completed a Master’s of Science in the department of Land Resource Science.
 In 2010 he completed a course in Sustainability Planning from the Natural Step.
 In 2012 he upgraded his waste auditing skills by completing a Recycling Council of Ontario (RCO) waste auditing course.
-He is currently enrolled in the PhD program at Western University’s Department of Geography.
-His research is focusing on methods to reduce the production of food waste.
+He completed his PhD program at Western University’s Department of Geography under the supervision of Dr. Jason Gilliland.
+His research focuses on methods to reduce the production of food waste.

 He is the owner of 2cg (www.2cg.ca), a London based environmental consultancy that focuses on waste management and sustainability planning.